GonzalezLab/T-lex3/Manual.md

 | -minP | | minimum number of TE calls to estimate the TE frequency ( default: 1 )|

 ### **EXAMPLES**
 A small dataset example is provided.
 This dataset correspond only to a few TEs in an individual _Drosophila melanogaster_ strain.
 In addition, different results for the combination of individual strains are available.
-Run the following command lines in the "example" folder.
+Run the following command lines in the github folder.

+Get the absolute path:

+    absolute_path=$(pwd)

+Running T-lex:

     perl tlex-open-v3.pl \
     -O example \
     -A 95 \
     -pairends yes \
-    -T absolute_path/TElist_example.txt \
+    -T $absolute_path/TElist_example.txt \
-    -M absolute_path/TEannotation_example.txt \
+    -M $absolute_path/TEannotation_example.txt \
-    -G absolute_path/genome_example.fa \
+    -G $absolute_path/genome_example.fa \
-    -R absolute_path/fastq_files/example
+    -R $absolute_path/fastq_files/example

 For TSD detection: